kdrag0n/protonaosp.kdrag0n.dev/docs/faq.md

   adb shell pm uninstall --user 0 com.google.android.ims
   ```

+### Settings Services keeps stopping {#settings-services}

+Settings Services is a proprietary Google app that only works on the stock Pixel OS.
+It's not part of ProtonAOSP, but you may have gotten it by restoring a Google backup from stock.

+To fix this issue, uninstall "Settings Services" in Settings -> Apps -> All apps.

 ### Now Playing doesn't work {#now-playing-broken}

 On Pixel devices, Now Playing will show the current song as a minimized notification, so check your notification shade.
 It's not on the lock screen or ambient display because those are [proprietary features](#missing-pixel-feature).